What to do and see in Budapest in February ?

 This unique ice rink in Budapest is open from mid-November to the end of February.

 Open hours: Monday to Friday from 9h to 13h and from 17h to 21h; Saturday and Sunday from 09h to 13h and 16h to 21h (20h on Sunday).

-This exhibition is held until February 16, 2020 at the Museum of Fine Arts in Budapest.
-Address: Dózsa György út 41, XIVth district, Pest – website.
+Address: Museum of Fine Arts, Dózsa György út 41, XIVth district, Pest – website.